 Periodontal disease and decay are both caused by bacterial plaque.
 Plaque is a colorless film, which sticks to your teeth at the gum line.
 Plaque constantly forms on your teeth.
 By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.

 How to Brush Teeth

 If you have any pain while brushing your teeth or have any questions about how to brush properly, please be sure to call the office at New Paltz Office Phone Number 845-255-8350.

-Dr. Stauss recommends using a soft to medium tooth brush.
+Drs.
+Stauss and Pandya recommend using a soft to medium tooth brush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are done cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.